NVIDIA/nvbmc-docs/security/spdm-solution.md

 Secure communication:
 - [DSP0277 Secured Messages using SPDM Specification](https://www.dmtf.org/sites/default/files/standards/documents/DSP0277_1.0.0.pdf)

-#### MCTP connection
-The library provides means to discover all MCTP devices.
-This is done using dbus discovery mechanism implemented in ctrld in libmctp.
-And the library provides API to send messages over MCTP.

-### SPDM deamon - *spdmcppd*
+### SPDM daemon - *spdmd*
-SPDM deamon could work as a single threaded process and could be implemented using a similar approach as it is done for example for pldmd (but without any references to this implementation).
+SPDM daemon could work as a single threaded process and could be implemented using a similar approach as it is done for example for pldmd (but without any references to this implementation).

 The main thread functionality is to perform requester tasks.
-After realizing requester discovery the deamon will provide information about confirmed certified modules through dbus (measurement data of each connected endpoint which supports SPDM).
+After realizing requester discovery the daemon will provide information about confirmed certified modules through D-Bus (measurement data of each connected endpoint which supports SPDM).
 Also, in the future, it will provide means for secure SPDM transmission.
-We do not predict more than one SPDM deamon in the system.
+We do not predict more than one SPDM daemon in the system.

-SPDM deamon should use libspdmcpp API and Linux system API.
+SPDM daemon should use libspdmcpp API and Linux system API.
 It does not call security libs or mctp APIs directly.
-Also most of the memory allocation should be done in libspdmcpp and not in the spdmcppd.
+Also most of the memory allocation should be done in libspdmcpp and not in the spdmd.
-This approach should move testing of proper memory usage to unitary tests, making the implementation of the deamon more robust.
+This approach should move testing of proper memory usage to unitary tests, making the implementation of the daemon more robust.

-This assumption does not apply for Dbus connection, as it should be provided directly from spdmcppd.
+This assumption does not apply for D-Bus connection, as it should be provided directly from spdmd.
-It will not be necessary to add dbus to libspdmcpp.
-This is because dbus is specific for deamon and it is not a part of the official SPDM specification.
+It will not be necessary to add D-Bus to libspdmcpp.
+This is because D-Bus is specific for daemon and it is not a part of the official SPDM specification.

 #### Configuration

-We assume that spdm deamon will be configured using a dedicated configuration file.
+We assume that spdm daemon will be configured using a dedicated configuration file.
 Additionally, it will support run-time parameters.
 This approach should provide better means for development, testing and verification.
 However, it should be also possible to set default spdmd values using yocto meta-layers, so configuration file usage could be omitted.

 Note that the below specification may be adjusted during the implementation phase.

-#### Parameters for spdmcppd
+#### Parameters for spdmd
 - **--version** (-v)
-Returns spdm deamon version and compilation date.
+Returns spdm daemon version and compilation date.
 - **--help** (-h)
 Provides params syntax, also for a configuration file
 - **--verbose** [0-4]